-Ms President Season 2 will contribute to Enhancing Women’s Participation in Political Leadership and Decision Making in Kenya via a multi-media program complemented with community dialogue and capacity strengthening for key stakeholder groups.
-Coming in the backdrop of the 2022 election makes Ms President Season 2 relevant and timely.
-Through the TV series, Ms President 1 introduced to the national audience young, fresh, intelligent and ‘presidential’ women from across the country many of these women have thrown their hats into the ring and are seeking various elective seats during this year’s general election.
+Ms President Season 2 has contributed to Enhancing Women’s Participation in Political Leadership and Decision Making in Kenya via a multi-media program complemented with community dialogue and capacity strengthening for key stakeholder groups.
+Coming in the backdrop of the 2022 election made Ms President Season 2 relevant and timely.
+Through the TV series, Ms President 1 introduced to the national audience young, fresh, intelligent and ‘presidential’ women from across the country many of these women have thrown their hats into the ring and are seeking various elective seats during the 2022 general election.
 Others have been appointed into senior public service positions e.g. CAS Nadia Abdalla of the Ministry of ICT and Youth.

-Just like with Ms President Season 1, the centrepiece of Season 2 will be the reality TV series.
-Ms President 2 will introduce to the national audience another crop of intelligent, articulate and ‘presidential’ women from diverse backgrounds with an eye on the 2027 general election and for appointment to senior public service positions.
+Just like with Ms President Season 1, the centrepiece of Season 2 was the reality TV series.
+Ms President 2 that introduced to the national audience another crop of intelligent, articulate and ‘presidential’ women from diverse backgrounds with an eye on the 2027 general election and for appointment to senior public service positions.

-55% of Ms President Contestants have reported that Ms President has provided them leadership opportunities not available to them before.
-Three examples: Nadia Abdalla, , Mombasa County contestant has since been appointed Chief Administrative Secretary in the ministry of ICT and Youth.
-Betty Adera, the Nairobi County contestant is now President of KANU Political Party Women Congress, a member of the One Kenya Alliance (OKA) technical team and Patron of the Young Women’s Forum in Africa by the Africa Youth Trust.
-Linet Mavu, Taita Taveta contestant has been appointed by the President to the Intergovernmental Relations Technical Committee.
-Many of Season 1 contestants are currently running for various MP and MCA positions.
+55% of the contestants reporting that the show has provided them with leadership opportunities that were previously unavailable to them.
+Nadia Abdalla, Mombasa County contestant, was appointed as Chief Administrative Secretary in the Ministry of ICT and Youth, while Betty Adera, Nairobi County contestant, is now President of KANU Political Party Women Congress, a member of the One Kenya Alliance (OKA) technical team, and Patron of the Young Women’s Forum in Africa by the Africa Youth Trust.
+Linet Mavu, Taita Taveta contestant, was appointed by the President to the Intergovernmental Relations Technical Committee.
+Additionally, many Season 1 contestants are currently running for various MP and MCA positions.

 The program received endorsements from various top government officials and international dignitaries, including the President of Kenya H.E.
 Uhuru Kenyatta.
 The show was even nominated for the best TV documentary/TV show/TV reality category of the 9th Edition of the Kalasha International Film and TV awards in 2019.
 The program was also awarded the Best Women Empowerment Initiative at the DIAR Awards 2023.

 The 2020 Media Dialogues lasted a period of 7 days and included open discussions on ‘Scientific General Elections – Key issues for journalists’ followed with training sessions on: ‘Fake news and disinformation in times of elections – Fact Checking and verification’ and ‘Upholding independent journalism in scientific elections – principles of effective elections reporting’ held on Monday 7th September, 2020, in Gulu district.
 Over 30 participants attended.